Estimated reading time: 6 minutes

-This recipe could easily feed 8 adults for an Easter Sunday dinner or an Easter brunch served with a side garden salad and a nice glass of red wine to balance the flavours.
+This recipe could easily feed eight adults for an Easter Sunday dinner or an Easter brunch with a side garden salad and a nice glass of red wine to balance the flavors.

 Cost For Easter Meal

-Knowing your prices will help you get the best bang for your buck when you are meal planning and preparing your grocery list.
-The cost to make this frugal recipe was around $10.00 with the cheese costing the most money at $4.00.
+Knowing your prices will help you get the best bang for your buck when you plan and prepare your grocery list.

 This meal won’t break the grocery budget and uses everyday ingredients that you can find at your local supermarket.